-H ill School opened in 1926 with five students in an upstairs room in what was then the Middleburg Bank (now the Home Farm Store) at 1 East Washington Street.
+H ill School opened in 1926 with five students in an upstairs room of what was then the Middleburg Bank, at 1 East Washington Street.
 In 1928, the school moved to a half acre of land at its current location.

-In 1991 and 1992, Mr. Stephen C. Clark Jr. and his daughter, Hill alumna Jane Forbes Clark, presented the school with a magnanimous and transformative gift of 133 acres, three houses, and a barn.
+In 1991 and 1992, Mr. Stephen C. Clark Jr. and his daughter, Hill alumna Jane Forbes Clark, presented the school with an extremely generous and transformative gift of 135 acres, three houses, and a barn.
 Their generosity and vision enabled the Board of Trustees and school leadership to develop and execute a comprehensive master plan.

 Since its founding